Biden goes West on 3-state tour as midterm elections near

 “We’ve been monitoring Colorado and we like what we see there,” Steven Law, the group’s president, said,

-Biden will return to his standard midterm pitch in California, where he plans to highlight the Democrats’ climate and health care package that the party hopes is its political panacea for voters’ inflation concerns, despite the law’s indiscernible impact on prices in the shot term.
+Biden will return to his standard midterm pitch in California, where he plans to highlight the Democrats’ climate and health care package that the party hopes is its political panacea for voters’ inflation concerns, despite the law’s indiscernible impact on prices in the short term.

 Democrats also believe a ballot referendum that would enshrine access to abortion and contraceptives in the state constitution will keep the issue in the spotlight for their California candidates, even as the issue fades elsewhere.
 But rising gas prices — California has the highest in the nation at roughly $6.20 a gallon — will be an unwelcome political backdrop for Biden.